tc39/notes/es9/2018-07/july-24.md

 RJE: September 25-27, 2018 at PayPal in New York

-ARE: Next meeting will be hosted at PayPal in Lower Manhattan.
+AKI: Next meeting will be hosted at PayPal in Lower Manhattan.
 Logistics will be posted as soon as I have them.
 While I'm talking, I also have a quick CoC update: everyone is expected to uphold the code of conduct, which is [on GitHub](https://tc39.github.io/code-of-conduct/).
 This explains our expectations as well as how to handle things when they go wrong.
 Separately, I have stickers for TC39, please let me know if you want one (and didn't already take one at JSConf EU).

 ## Report from the Ecma Secretariat